Alexandrov geometry: foundations: Radial comparisons

 Then for any $r\in[r_{\min},\tfrac{\varpi\kappa}2)$ and $s\in[s_{\min},\tfrac{\varpi\kappa}2)$, we have

 or equivalently,

 \end{thm}

-We prove both of the theorems simultaneously.
+We prove Theorems \ref{rad-mon} and \ref{rad-comp} simultaneously.
 The proof is an application of \ref{lem:grad-lip} plus trigonometric manipulations.
-We give a prove first in the simplest case $\kappa=0$ and then the harder case $\kappa\ne 0$.

-We proof case $\kappa=0$ separately since it is easier to follow.
-The arguments for both cases are nearly the same, but the case $\kappa\not=0$ require an extra idea.
+We give a proof first in the simplest case $\kappa=0$, and then in the harder case $\kappa\ne 0$.
+The arguments for both cases are nearly the same, but the case $\kappa\ne 0$ requires an extra twist.

 \parit{Proof of \ref{rad-mon} and \ref{rad-comp} in case $\kappa=0$.} Set